Soybean seed quality considerations for 2019

-Determine the quality of your soybean seed and use this information to maximize seed performance.
+Due to the potential for reduced seed quality, Michigan soybean producers should determine the quality of their seed and use this information to maximize seed performance.

-Consider submitting samples from all seed lots having warm germination scores of 85 percent or less for vigor testing.
+Submit samples from all seed lots having warm germination scores of 85 percent or less for vigor testing.
 This is important as seedling vigor deteriorates faster than warm germination.
 Samples can be submitted to the Michigan Crop Improvement Association in Okemos, Michigan.
-The cold germination test takes 14 days and will cost $14 per sample.
+The cold germination test takes 14 days and costs $14 per sample.
 The accelerated aging test takes at least 10 days and costs $15 per sample.
-Seeds having wrinkled seed coats have been shown to reduce vigor.

 This article was produced by the SMaRT project (Soybean Management and Research Technology).
 The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
 SMaRT is a partnership between MSU Extension and the Michigan Soybean Checkoff program.